 Bring a Thai flare to your dinner party with these spicy shrimp cakes!
-This is my own hybrid recipe between our traditional Thai fish cake (tod mun pla) and Thai shrimp cakes (tod mun goong), taking the best of both worlds.
+This is my own hybrid recipe between our traditional Thai fish cake (tod mun pla) and Thai shrimp cakes (tod mun goong), combining the best features of each.

-Thai fish cakes, on the other hand, are flavoured with red curry paste, but because they are deep fried without breading or batter, they don't end up looking particularly pretty.
+Thai fish cakes, on the other hand, are suuuper flavourful thanks to the red curry paste, but they are deep fried without breading or batter, so they don't end up looking particularly pretty, and they don't have the crunch.
+It is also a little more finicky to get the right fish for the right texture.

 Ingredients